Has Technology Taken Over Your Home?

 In this digital age, children spend more time interacting with screens and less time playing outside, reading a book, or interacting with family.
 Though technology has its benefits, it also has its harms.

 In Screen Kids Gary Chapman and Arlene Pellicane will empower you with the tools you need to make positive changes.
 Through stories, science, and wisdom, you'll discover how to take back your home from an overdependence on screens.
 Plus, you'll learn to teach the five A+ skills that every child needs to master: affection, appreciation, anger management, apology, and attention.
 Learn how to:

 This newly revised edition features the latest research and interactive assessments, so you can best confront the issues technology create in your home.
 Now is the time to equip your child with a healthy relationship with screens and an even healthier relationship with others.

-"Whether you are a parent, grandparent, neighbor, or friend, Growing Up Social is a must-read!
+"Whether you are a parent, grandparent, neighbor, or friend, Screen Kids is a must-read!
 The electronic age has brought us the amazing miracles of television and computer technology, but it has also brought risks to the social and intellectual development of our children.
 This book will inform you, and perhaps even alarm you, but then it will show you how children can enjoy screens without becoming addicted to them."

 —MEL CHEATHAM, MD, clinical professor of neurosurgery